menor/dbc_hacker_news/README.md

 # Hacker News Clone Part 2

-##Learning Competencies
+## Learning Competencies

-##Summary
+* Use the MVC pattern in web applications with proper allocation of code and responsibilities to each layer
+* Implement CRUD in an MVC application
+* Implement user login and authentication in a web application
+* use AJAX actions to change views based on async

+## Releases

 Now we're going to add voting to our Hacker News clone.

-## Part 2: Bring on the Votes
+### Release 0: Bring on the Votes

-What's Hacker News without voting.
+What's Hacker News without voting?
 Users should be able to up and down vote posts and comments.

 ## Objectives

 Users should be able to vote up both comments and posts.
 For now, you can have two separate tables for each type of vote.

 ### Models &amp; Controllers